Ryanair Holdings plc – Annual report – 31 March 2020

 The challenge of Brexit, and in particular the risk of a no-deal Brexit, remains worryingly high.
 The UK have now chosen to leave the European Union in December 2020.
 While we believe this is a regrettable decision, it is one we must now accept and implement.
 We hope that between now and the end of the year, the UK and Europe will agree an appropriate and sensible trade deal to cover air travel, which will allow the free movement of people, and allow the deregulated airline market between the UK and the EU to continue to flourish.
 The UK was one of the first EU countries to pioneer airline deregulation and competition in the mid 1980’s and it would be very damaging for the UK not to continue to be part of the European “open skies” market, which has so substantially benefited British jobs, British families, and thousands of British tourism related businesses.

-We welcome the fact that the U.K. and EU have put in place temporary measures, which will allow flights to continue without disruption for a period of 9 months after a “no deal” Brexit.
-However, this will not remove longer term challenges over flight rights and/or ownership restrictions until a trade agreement covering aviation is concluded.
-As an EU airline, we believe Ryanair will be less affected by a no deal Brexit than U.K. based airlines, but we still expect adverse trading consequences.
-We have put in place the necessary legal measures both to restrict non-EU shareholder voting rights, and restrict non-EU share sales for a short period of months (after a hard Brexit), so we will ensure that Ryanair remains majority owned and controlled within the European Union, and therefore we expect all our 4 AOC’s in Ireland, Poland, Austria and Malta will continue to operate freely.
+As a Group of 4 EU airlines, we believe the Ryanair Group will be less effected by a no-deal Brexit than many UK registered airlines, but we still expect adverse trading consequences to arise from a no-deal Brexit.
+We have put in place the necessary legal measures both to restrict non-EU voting rights, and restrict non-EU share sales for a period of months (after a “no deal” Brexit) so we can ensure that Ryanair Holdings remains majority owned and controlled within the European Union, and we therefore expect all of our four AOC’s in Ireland, Poland, Austria and Malta to continue to operate freely.

 RISK FACTORS (extract)